 You should equip with special hygiene products: an orthodontic toothbrush with a V-shaped bristle.
 It perfectly cleans the bracket system.
 The floss will help to penetrate into the interdental spaces over the arches.
 The special interdental brushes clean the surfaces between the arches and teeth.

 Also, do not neglect the importance of using special toothpaste and mouth rinses.
 Mouthwash that contains fluoride, may help to prevent tooth decay and strengthen the enamel of your teeth.

 Note: Instead of the usual brush, for the time of orthodontic treatment, you need to take a special toothbrush for braces.
-These brushes are better suited due to the fact that the bristles they have a V-shaped.
+These brushes are better suited due to the fact that the bristles have V-shaped.
 This form of bristles allows you to better clean the structure without damaging the tooth enamel and gums.